chasmani/piecewise-regression/docs/README.rst

 |

-Easy-to-use piecewise regression (aka segmented regression) in Python based on Muggeo's paper "Estimating regression models with unknown break-points" (2003) for fitting straight lines to data where there are one or more gradient changes known as breakpoints.
+Easy-to-use piecewise regression (aka segmented regression) in Python.
+For fitting straight lines to data where there are one or more changes in gradient (known as breakpoints).
+Based on Muggeo's paper "Estimating regression models with unknown break-points" (2003).

 Example: